-Because of that, a training has to now not simplest offer students with statistics, but should additionally educate them to be desirable citizens who understand and pursue the best, the actual and the stunning.
+Because of that, training has to now not simplest offered to students in statistics.
+Still, it should educate them to be desirable citizens who understand and pursue the best, the actual, and the stunning.

-“Yes, we need them to be gainfully hired, but we’re interested in not simply the intellectual however their man or woman, who they are as humans,” stated Jennifer Sebits, president of the board of Christ the Savior Academy.
+“Yes, we need them to be gainfully hired, but we’re interested in not simply the intellectual, but their man or woman, who they are as humans,” stated Jennifer Debits, president of the board of Christ the Savior Academy.

-Bridget Schneider says that classical schooling has fashioned the characters of her daughters Amelia, thirteen, Sophia, 10, and Lydia, eight, who attend the Classical School of Wichita.
+Bridget Schneider says classical schooling has fashioned her daughters Amelia, thirteen, Sophia, 10, and Lydia, eight, who attend the Classical School of Wichita.

-Amelia especially is a voracious reader, Schneider said, however, “loves to study appropriate books, now not just anything.”
+Amelia is a voracious reader; Schneider said she “loves to study appropriate books, now not just anything.”

-“They’re taught to choose the best books and matters they are able to truly glean lots of information out of, and they’re taught to research that facts and question and debate that records,” Schneider said.
-“We’re difficult them every day to stay a life of honor, to be somebody that may be trusted, to be any person that may be compassionate for others, to search for the beauty around them in God’s introduction and in different humans.”
+“They’re taught to choose the best books and matters they can truly glean lots of information out of, and they’re taught to research that facts and question and debate that records,” Schneider said.
+“We’re difficult them every day to stay a life of honor, to be somebody that may be trusted, to be any person that may be compassionate for others, to search for the beauty around them in God’s introduction and indifferent humans.”

 A growing motion

-In 2015, college students in ACCS schools scored an average of 608 in studying, 588 in arithmetic and 591 in writing on the SAT, in keeping with the affiliation.
-That’s in comparison with an average of 495 in reading, 511 in mathematics and 484 in writing among U.S. College-sure seniors at some stage in the identical yr, according to the College Board.
+Goodwin says most colleges in the Association of Classical Christian Schools started in the past 20 years.
+In 2015, college students in ACCS schools scored an average of 608 in studying, 588 in arithmetic, and 591 in writing on the SAT, in keeping with the affiliation.
+According to the College Board, that’s compared to an average of 495 in reading, 511 in mathematics, and 484 in writing among U.S. College-sure seniors at some stage in the identical yr.

-Christian Classical faculties have a tendency to value less than the common personal school.
-For the 2011-12 school 12 months, non-public colleges averaged a tuition of $10,940, in step with the National Center for Education Statistics.
+Christian Classical faculties tend to value less than the common personal school.
+For the 2011-12 school 12 months, non-public colleges averaged $10,940, in step with the National Center for Education Statistics.

 “They (college students) grow in their religion, they develop of their courting with God, they grow in their appreciation and information of factors which can be lovely and things which are authentic,” stated Father Benedict Armitage, head of Christ the Savior Academy.